 The staff, clefs & the middle C

-The staff is a set of 5 horizontal lines and 4 spaces upon which the musical notes and symbols are placed.
-There are line notes and space notes.
+The musical staff is made up of 5 horizontal lines.
+Musical notes and symbols are written on the lines and in the spaces.
+Notes placed on line are called line notes.
+Space notes are notes placed in the spaces.
 Each note on the staff represents a different pitch.
 The higher the note on the staff, the higher the pitch and the frequency.

 Treble Staff Space Notes